juanifioren/django-oidc-provider/DOC.md

 ## Installation

-If you want to get started fast see our [example project](https://github.com/juanifioren/django-oidc-provider/tree/master/example_project) folder.
+If you want to get started fast see our `/example_project` folder.

 Install the package using pip.